gontcharovd/website/index.md

 <br>

-### Still Have Questions?
+## Still Have Questions?

 **Is open-source reliable?**

 The UMH is rooted in IT best-practices.
-Today, open-source is the standard in every other industry, from pharmaceuticals to telecommunications.
+Today, open-source is the standard in every other industry, from pharma to telecommunications.

 **What is the total price?**